zPrograms/basicmsg/README.md

+# Basic msg

+This is the readme about the basic msg.

-# basicmsg
+# Introduction
-A basic msg, but personalizable and good.